 Landfill Diversion Areas

-There are some items you can bring to your local landfill that can be recycled and used for other purposes.
+- There are some items you can bring to your local landfill that can be diverted and recycled.

-Items that can be reused and should be placed in the proper diversion area of the landfill include:
+- Items that can be reused should be placed in the proper diversion area of the landfill or transfer station.
+These include:

 - Refrigerators, ovens, stoves, washers, dryers, dishwashers, freezers, air conditioning units, microwave ovens, hot water tanks.
 No need to remove the chlorofluorocarbons (CFCs) from the freon containing appliances before delivery.

-- Check our waste wizard tool to see if items are considered blue box recyclables.
+- Check our Waste Wise tool to see if items are considered blue box recyclables.